a Dean of Faculty wants to share a large file

 - Status changed from New to Reporter Feedback

 For a one-off file, I can make an exception, but I'll need to perform the upload myself.
 Exactly how does it need to be password protected?
 Can it be limited by Commons group or site membership (in the same way as Docs and Files), or does there need to be a way for any user - whether logged into the Commons or not - to enter a password to download?

 PDFs are indeed the preferred format for this.

-Updated by Marilyn Weber about 4 years ago
+Updated by Marilyn Weber over 4 years ago

 On hold for now - "We’re currently working with our IT see if it can be loaded onto the server and shared that way, but we’re still encountering some challenges.
 If we end up using the commons, we would need any user with the password to have access."